About Cataloochee Campground

 National Park Service

-Cataloochee Campground is located in North Carolina
+Cataloochee Campground is located in Great Smoky Mountains National Park in North Carolina

 From I-40 take Exit 20 in North Carolina.
 Turn right onto Cove Creek Road and follow to the Park boundary.
 The road goes from pavement to gravel to pavement.
 Upon reaching the pavement the second time, turn left.
 Go 2.5 miles to an intersection and continue another .5 miles to the left.

 So much to see.
 It’s easy to spend a couple of days exploring the historical sites, walking trails, watching the elk herd (especially during the fall rut period) and admiring the natural beauty of the Great Smokey Mountains with less than the usual crowds.
 This is because access to the campground requires a challenging drive down a one lane dirt road.
 Believe me, you don’t want to try this in wet conditions.

 But the trip is well worth the challenge.
 The campsite is a loop in the pines along a creek.
 It’s a 15 minute walk to the pastures where you can see the elk herd in the early morning or at dusk.
 Get up before dawn to watch the sun rise over the mountain and streak across the meadow.